Outstanding gemstones mines and other finds around the world

 - Ratnapura gemstone mines – Sri Lanka, Sabaragamuwa Province.
 Extensive region with multiple gemstone mines.
 These mines have provided incredible variety of high quality gemstones, such as sapphire, padparadsha, topaz, garnets, tourmaline, chrysoberyl and many others, including numerous kinds of very rare gemstones.

-- Sar i Sang Lapis Lazuli find – Afghanistan, Badakhshan Region.
+- Sar-i Sang lapis lazuli mines – Afghanistan, Badakhshan Region.
 For several millenia here is mined the best lapis lazuli in the world.

 - Coober Pedy Opal Mines – Australia, South Australia.
 World largest find of gem quality opal.